About This Project

 • Primary audience: Bank Rewards Customers

-• Secondary audience: Customer Service Reps
+• Secondary audience: Customer Service Representatives

-• Tertiary audience: Bank managers
+• Tertiary audience: Bank product and program managers

 Without access to current users, I gathered data from the first application (from user interviews and surveys) to better understand user’s motivations.